Chainsawkitten/HymnToBeauty/docs/ScriptingReference/ClassReference.md

 `void SetLocalOrientation(quat orientation)`
 Set the orientation in local space.

-`Component::AnimationController@ GetAnimationController()`
-Get the entity's animation controller component, if it has any.
-Otherwise returns null.

 `Component::DirectionalLight@ GetDirectionalLight()`
 Get the entity's directional light component, if it has any.
 Otherwise returns null.